almostengr/farmosnws/README.md

 #### Windows with Task Scheduler
 This script is not designed to work on Windows.

+## Rules
+Rules for automating some tasks, such as cutting grass based on frequency are included in this module.
+To import the rules, do the following:
+1) Install the Rules and Rules UI modules.
+2) Copy and paste the text of the rule that you wish to import.
+The text for each of the rules are located in the rules_import directory of this module.
+3) Go to Adminstration > Configuration > Workflow > Rules > Import Rule.
+4) Paste the text of the rule that you copied into the box and then click Import.

 ## Code Updates
 To get the latest version of this code, pull the latest release from the [FarmOS NWS GitHub Page](https://github.com/bitsecondal/farmosnws).